Hari-Nagarajan/fairgame/README.md

 answers.
 If you don't find it there, ask in #tech-support.

 1. **Can I run multiple instances of the bot?**
-   While possible, running multiple instances is not supported.
+   It is possible, however we do not support running multiple instances nor any issues that may be encountered while doing so.

 2. **Does Fairgame automatically bypass CAPTCHA's on the store sites?**
    The bot will try and auto-solve CAPTCHA's during the checkout process.